Corey Seager Preview, Player Props: Rangers vs. Diamondbacks

 Corey Seager At The Plate

-- Seager has an RBI in 39 of 81 games this year, with multiple RBI in 18 of them.
-He has also driven home three or more of his team's runs in 10 contests.
+- Seager has driven home a run in 39 games this year (47.6%), including more than one RBI in 22.0% of his games and producing three or more of his team's runs on 10 occasions..

-- He has scored in 42 games this year, with multiple runs 18 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.